 Officially, a 1031 exchange begins at the sale of the property asset.
 Therefore, you must first sell your livestock to initiate the exchange.
-While many people are well experienced in selling occasional “raised to sell” animals to down market vendors, the overhaul of a large flock can necessitate capital gains taxes be applied.
+Many people have the experience in selling occasional “raising to sell” animals to down-market vendors, the overhaul of a large flock can necessitate capital gains taxes to be applicable.

 In selling livestock, it is critical that you be honey in describing your herd to the best of your abilities.
 This includes accurate ages and quantities for all animals as well as any associated legal tags or history.